metabase/docs.metabase.github.io/README.md

 compiler, `script/docs` and jekyll, then opens a PR to this repo's master branch with the updated changes for a given branchname.

-*At anytime, the master branch of this repo should be publishable.*

 #### Triggering